snarrenberg/westerparse/docs/website.rst

 The web interface was created by Stephen Pentecost, Senior Digital Humanities Specialist at Washington University in St. Louis.

+*Initial setup* --- The user decides the number of lines (1, 2, or 3), the key signature, the time signature, and the number of measures.
+Once editing mode is entered, the user may add or delete measures, but the other options cannot be edited.
+The user may also enter an exercise name and their own name; these will be added to the score as title and composer, respectively.

+*Composition* --- Upon pressing Create Score, the web enters the edit screen, and the user can now commence with adding notes to the score.
+To make corrections, press the Change Notes button.
+To return to composing, press Add Notes..

-The user can create compositions of one, two, or three lines.
-After completing a composition, the user can have the syntax of each line evaluated by WesterParse.
+*Syntax Parsing* --- After completing a composition, the user can have WesterParse evaluate the syntax of each line.
 The result is displayed beneath the music.
 For example:

 .. code-block:: shell